samkilpatrick903/SK_Homework_3/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+Contributions:
+Help from tutor and fellow students to help tweak js

 ![Webpage Screenshot](./Assets/screencapture-127-0-0-1-5500-index-html-2021-09-25-23_13_33.png)